 This build uses the latest compatible releases of each module, i.e. using only released versions of the software (no snapshots).
 It is a running preview of released code, leading up to the next quarterly release.

 This is an environment for the most recent FOLIO Release Q1 2020 Fameflower.
 Each nightly rebuild will pick up any hotfix updates that may have been released.
-NOTE: Not yet automated (see Jenkins job: folio-q1-2020-release).
+The server is built every day, to finish about 03:20 UTC (see Jenkins job: folio-q1-2020-release).

 The software versions of each module is shown via the system settings,